ElvisYong/smubabygptbot/README.md

 - **Conflicting Advice (`advice`)** chips: `evidence`, `plan`, `family`
   - No canonical snippet; AI composes with rules to cite SG guidance and propose a trial plan
 - Recognised via text (not a button): **`wellbeing`** — AI composes short wellbeing tips; links: IMH, SOS
+- For unknown topics, the bot replies with a gentle, supportive persona and basic navigation.

 Judge selection runs only when a canonical snippet exists for the chosen chip.